GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 # Organization bootstrap

-The primary purpose of this stage is to enable critical organization-level functionality that depends on broad administrative permissions, and prepare the prerequisites needed to enable automation in this and future stages.
+The primary purpose of this stage is to enable critical organization-level functionalities that depend on broad administrative permissions, and prepare the prerequisites needed to enable automation in this and future stages.

 It is intentionally simple, to minimize usage of administrative-level permissions and enable simple auditing and troubleshooting, and only deals with three sets of resources: